ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 ## Implementing the Frontend with Svelte

+I implemented the frontend Javascript page using Svelte.
+It includes authentication functionality using Google OAuth2 and retrieves customer data from the backend to display in a table.

+The obtained JWT is sent to the backend API server after successful Google Sign-In.
+The backend verifies the JWT, creates a user account, sets the session_id in a cookie, and returns a response.
+After that, the session_id is always sent in the cookie with each backend request.

+The implementation code is available in the following repository:

 I implemented the frontend using Svelte.
 It includes authentication functionality using Google OAuth2 and retrieves customer data from the backend to display in a table.